On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to Constructing Diagonal Operators

-Hence, when $H_f$ is known explicitly and $ \text{size}(H_f)={\rm poly}(n)$, we can efficiently construct and implement the operator $(-1)^{f(x)} $ using quantum circuits for simulating $H_f$, which can be compiled to CNOT and $R_Z$ gates.
-We elaborate on the relationships between different types of queries for accessing a function as input to a quantum algorithm in Appendix \ref{sec:oracles}. \end{rem}
+Hence, when $H_f$ is known explicitly and $ \text{size}(H_f)={\rm poly}(n)$, we can efficiently construct and implement the operator $(-1)^{f(x)} $ using quantum circuits for simulating $H_f$ using only CNOT and $R_Z$ gates, without any necessary ancilla qubits. \end{example}

-\subsubsection{Quadratic Unconstrained Binary Optimization}
+\subsection{Quadratic Unconstrained Binary Optimization}